Topological fields with a generic derivation: Applications to dense pairs

 We show in Corollary \ref{cor:dist_expansion} that the theory of dense pairs of real closed fields admits a distal expansion, namely, $\CODF$.
 We derive analogous results for some theories of dense pairs of henselian valued fields using the following characterization of distality given in \cite{ACGZ}.

-\begin{fact}[{\cite[Main Theorem]{ACGZ}}] Let $K$ be a henselian valued field of characteristic 0 in $\cL_{\Div}$ (equivalently in $\cL_\RV$).
+\begin{fact}[{\cite[Main Theorem]{ACGZ}}] Let $K$ be a henselian valued field of characteristic 0 in $\cL_{\Div}$.
 Then $K$ is distal if and only if it is finitely ramified and both its residue field and value group are distal. \end{fact}

-\begin{remark} The result holds in~$\cL_\RV$ since distality is preserved under bi-interpretability (see \cite{simon2013}).
-In particular, the theories $\PCF$, $\RCVF$ and the $\cL_{\RV}$-theory of $k(\!(t^{\Gamma})\!)$ where $k$ is a field of characteristic $0$ with a distal theory and where $\Gamma$ is an ordered abelian group with a distal theory, are distal (for $\PCF$ one uses additionally that adding a small set of constants preserves distality, see \cite{simon2013}).
+\begin{remark} In particular, the following theories are distal: $\PCF$, $\RCVF$ and the $\cL_{\Div}$-theory of $k(\!(t^{\Gamma})\!)$ where $k$ is a field of characteristic $0$ with a distal theory and where $\Gamma$ is an ordered abelian group with a distal theory (for $\PCF$ one uses additionally that adding a small set of constants preserves distality, see \cite{simon2013}).
 It is worth mentioning that for theories of regular abelian groups, the following properties are equivalent by \cite[Theorem 3.2]{ACGZ}: being distal, being dp-minimal or satisfying the algebraic condition that $\Gamma/p\Gamma$ is finite for every prime $p$.
 Alternatively, for $\RCVF$ and $\PCF$, distality also follows from dp-minimality. \end{remark}